 Avoiding the cause of your stress can be useful short-term if you are aware of what stresses you.
 It doesn’t however remove the trigger reaction.

 4) Learn to become more aware of specific triggers

 If you are aware of your triggers you can choose a more adapted response.
 By noting down every day when you feel triggered and details of that situation in a journal, you may notice patterns over time that tell you a great deal about what your triggers are.

 In some cases just noticing the reaction will be sufficient to reduce your level of reactivity to them.This gives you back some control in situations that seem automatic.
-Therapies to help you do this include Cognitive Behavioral Therapy
+Therapies to help you with this do this include Cognitive Behavioral Therapy

-5) Find the trigger(s) and rewire specific stress reactions
+5) Find the trigger(s) and rewire specific stress reactions with NLP

-If you feel trapped with this type of trigger, it is wise to seek outside help from a qualified therapist.
+If you feel trapped with this type of trigger, it is wise to seek outside help from a therapist.
 Quite simply, we cannot see ourselves and our trauma triggers.
 We need the outside view of someone who can help us untangle trauma, its roots and ou reactions to it.

 6) Rebalancing your energy

 This aspect is often overlooked when dealing with stress.
 Alternative therapies like acupuncture or Reiki to help rebalance the normal flow of energy in your body.
 Blocked negative energy can cause recurrent physical pain.